 As a young boy, Jon was a keen bird watcher and he continues to explore the natural environment with his passion for trail running.

 Dan Broadbent is the QLPS Historic Heritage Officer.
 He grew up in Yorkshire before moving to Somerset 20yrs ago.
 He always loved history and wanted to be an archaeologist since first seeing Indiana Jones!
 He worked as a field archaeologist before moving to The Museum of Somerset where he spent seven years, most recently as Museum manager.

 Most of his spare time is taken up with his 3 children, which might explain why he has recently taken up running – quite often on the Quantocks.

 Jem is the Wildlife Officer responsible for delivering practical conservation works and nature-based events and activities, to explore and celebrate the natural heritage of the LPS area.
-Jem grew up in North Yorkshire but has recently moved to Somerset from Plymouth, fresh from completing her degree in Environmental Science at University of Plymouth.
+Jem grew up in North Yorkshire but has recently moved to Somerset, fresh from completing a degree in Environmental Science at University of Plymouth.

-Jem can often be found kayaking, scuba diving and exploring the countryside and is looking forward to getting stuck in with the LPS team and getting to know the Quantocks.
+Jem can often be found kayaking, scuba diving and exploring the countryside and is looking forward to getting to know the Quantocks.

 Alison is the QLPS Project Support Officer responsible for communications, finance and administration of the project, having joined the team in October 2023.
 Due to her love of nature and the outdoors, Alison moved to the Quantocks in 2017 from Swindon.